idlab-discover/AIBOM/README.md

   - `externalMaps` provides the cross-document mapping for that parent reference.

 Why does SPDX show more relationships?
 SPDX models each edge explicitly (one Relationship per dependency and lineage link), whereas CycloneDX concentrates dependency information in a graph structure and puts lineage in external references, making it look more compact.

-Note: Combined/"multi" BOMs are currently disabled; only per-model BOMs are written.
-Any `MULTI_BOM` environment variable is ignored by the current code path.

 ## Project structure